-“Following the salsa class, I still wasn’t right after a couple of days, so I visited my GP who prescribed ibuprofen and paracetamol.”
+“Following a salsa class after work one night, I’d really hurt my back.
+I still wasn’t right after a couple of days, so I visited my GP who prescribed ibuprofen and paracetamol.”

 The pain continued to get worse, and over the next 6-8 months it was so excruciating I was left unable to walk.
 I had an MRI and physiotherapy during those early months and discovered the fluid had disappeared between some of the discs in my back.